Human trafficking in the United States: State laws

 Washington State and Texas were the first states to ban human trafficking as a specific offense in 2003.
 By 2015, all 50 states had such laws.
 Some states, such as California, actively prosecute such crimes, but in most states, these laws are seldom used, and most offenses are prosecuted at the federal level.

 Federal laws

 Human trafficking is a federal crime under Title 18 of the United States Code.
 Section 1584 makes it a crime to force a person to work against her or his will, or to sell a person into a condition of involuntary servitude.

 Section 1581 similarly makes it illegal to force a person to work through "debt servitude".
 Human trafficking as it relates to involuntary servitude and slavery is prohibited by the 13th Amendment.
 Federal laws on human trafficking are enforced by the Federal Bureau of Investigation, the United States Marshal Service, the Drug Enforcement Administration, the Immigration and Customs Enforcement, the United States Department of Justice Civil Rights Division and Criminal Section, and other federal agencies.

+Federal Response and task forces

+Federal efforts to combat human trafficking are coordinated across multiple agencies under the framework established by the Trafficking Victims Protection Act and its subsequent reauthorizations In fiscal year 2024, the Department of Justice provided approximately $22 million to support 15 Enhanced Collaborative Model anti-trafficking task forces, which paired states and local law enforcement agencies with victim service providers, an increase from $19 million supporting 10 such task forces in fiscal year 2023.

+The Department of Health and Human Services awarded more than $2.9 million in fiscal year 2023 for case management services to domestic victims, with funded recipients serving 823 trafficking victims across eight states.

+Federal agencies are also exploring how digital tools, including AI-assisted detection, can help identify trafficking patterns and trends, while basic communication channels such as SMS lines and messaging apps offer lower tech options for victims who cannot safely make a phone call to reach assistance.